 Two Odisha ministers visit violence-hit Malkangiri

-Malkangiri: Two Odisha ministers on Thursday visited violence-hit Malkangiri district and reviewed the situation.
-Deputy Chief Minister Kanak Vardhan Singh Deo and MSME Minister Gokulananda Mallik reached Malkangiri and chaired a meeting with senior officials, including the Collector, ADGP (Naxal operation), DIG (Southern Range) and SP on the prevailing situation at MV-26 village.
+Malkangiri: Two Odisha ministers on Thursday visited violence-hit Malkangiri district and reviewed the situation, while the administration has extended the suspension of internet services by another 12 hours.
+Deputy Chief Minister Kanak Vardhan Singh Deo and MSME Minister Gokulananda Mallik reached the district headquarters town of Malkangiri and chaired a meeting with senior officials, including the Collector, ADGP (Naxal operation), DIG (Southern Range) and SP on the prevailing situation at MV-26 village.

 The Deputy Chief Minister said in the meeting that no violence has been reported in MV-26 village in the last 60 hours.
 The clash erupted at MV-26 village when a tribal mob belonging to neighbouring Rakhelguda village allegedly attacked the Bengali settlement area on Sunday and Monday.